Things to Adjust After Moving to Spain

 Living abroad brings a new perspective to your life; the dynamic of cultural experience is much deeper than just spending a short period.

-My multicultural family formed in 2009, Luana and Maya joined me in 2017 and 2019 respectively.
-I began to consider moving to a city where it is suitable for multicultural kids.
-We knew Barcelona would be an excellent place for us to embrace multiculturalism and diversity.
+I began to consider moving to a city where it is suitable for multicultural kids after having my two daughters.
+I knew Barcelona would be an excellent place for us to embrace multiculturalism and diversity.
 Most importantly to help my biracial children to develop self-identity by understanding and respect the differences.

-Undoubtedly, Moving to Spain from Taiwan is a significant movement for any family.
+Undoubtedly, Moving abroad is a significant decision for any family.
 Planning a brand new chapter overseas is exciting.
 However, moving to Spain with children requires much planning and effort.

 8 Things to Adjust after Moving to Spain:

 Change in food culture is another obvious adjustment we have to make.
-We miss all the food in Taiwan, meaning not just the taste of it.
+We miss all kinds of food in Taiwan, meaning not just the taste of it.
 It’s the more profound memories of emotional connections that are playing the trigger.

 When we first moved to Spain, we were excited about the variety of food options.
 Everything was new and interesting during the honeymoon stage.
 We could eat Paella over again and again.